MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Automotive_standard/Network_Physical_Layer/ReadMe.md

 - When switch receives a message, it checks the destination MAC address in the CAM table

 What if the CAM table is empty?
-- Switch will flood the message to all nodes connected to it This is called broadcast
+- Switch will flood the message to all nodes connected to it This is called broadcast and wait for MAC address owner to respond then add in the table MAC address and it's port then send directly.
 - Broadcast is a type of message that is sent to all nodes connected to a switch
 - Broadcast is used to discover the MAC address of a node and used to discover the IP address of a node